 ESA are generally not allowed to accompany persons with disabilities in all public areas of Geneseo as a service animal is allowed to do, but an ESA may reside in the Residence Halls when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy housing.
 Before an ESA can move into the Residence Halls with a person with a disability, a request must be submitted to Geneseo’s Office of Disability Services and approval must be granted (preferably at least 30 days prior to move in).
 Students are limited to one ESA per student.
-If the disability is not obvious, the ODS may require documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for Geneseo to determine:
+If the disability is not obvious, the ODS may require documentation from a mental health provider or other mental health professional, to provide sufficient information for Geneseo to determine:

 that the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and